Loading...

 Improving buildings so they waste less energy.

-So if we make improvements to buildings and they don't use as much energy and waste as much energy, then that's going to be less emissions to need to power those buildings.
+So if we make improvements to building and they don't use as much energy and waste as much energy, then that's gonna be less emissions to need to power those buildings.

 Planting more trees to absorb carbon dioxide.